Two Pianos Four Hands: Original cast

 Two Pianos Four Hands premiered at the Tarragon Theatre, in Toronto, Ontario, with previews starting in April 1996, before officially opening on May 13, 1996.
 It closed on August 24, 1997, before embarking on a brief Canadian tour.

 With the support of David and Ed Mirvish, Two Pianos Four Hands transferred to an off-Broadway theatre.
 The play opened at the Promenade Theatre on October 30, 1997.
 The off-Broadway engagement at the Promenade Theatre closed on May 10, 1998, after 231 performances.
 The show was scheduled to transfer to the Kennedy Center in Washington, D.C.; however popular demand led to the play being transferred to another off-Broadway venue.
 Dykstra and Greenblatt starred in the production at the Kennedy Center, and the subsequent tour stops across Western Canada.

 In late 1999, Dykstra and Greenblatt embarked on an international tour with Two Pianos Four Hands.
 This included an extended three-month production, first performed on October 5, 1999, at the Comedy Theatre in London's West End, and a multi-week engagement in Japan.
 In 2003, Two Pianos Four Hands played a special engagement at the Elgin Theatre in Toronto.

 Beginning in 2011, Dykstra and Greenblatt embarked on a 'farewell tour' with the show.
 This tour made stops across Canada, including extended stops in Ottawa and Toronto, as well as in major American markets Chicago, New York, Los Angeles, and Washington.
 The final performance was in November 2013 at the Citadel Theatre in Edmonton.

 In August 2021, Mirvish Productions announced a special limited engagement of 2P4H, that will star Dykstra and Greenblatt for the first time since the creators retired from the show in 2013.
-The show will open at the Royal Alexandra Theatre on June 4, 2022.
+The show opened at the Royal Alexandra Theatre on June 4, 2022 and closed on July 17, 2022.